Prabhanjana-hebbar/Prabhanjana-hebbar/README.md

 <h4><B><i>  (About) ==> My name is Prabhanjana M P</i> </B> </h4>
   <h5><i>Aspiring Full-Stack Web Developer </i></h5>

-<h5> Undergraduate Electronics and Communication Student.
+<h5><i>Undergraduate Electronics and Communication Student.
 As an ambitious full stack developer, I am constantly seeking to expand my knowledge and skills in the ever-evolving world of technology.
 I am passionate about staying up-to-date with the latest tools and techniques, and I strive to continuously improve my abilities in order to deliver high-quality solutions.With a strong foundation in both front-end and back-end development, I am able to seamlessly integrate various technologies to create robust and user-friendly applications.
-My experience includes working with languages such as HTML, CSS, JavaScript, as well as framework like React.</h5>
+My experience includes working with languages such as HTML, CSS, JavaScript, as well as framework like React.</i> </h5>

 ###